Homemade Hash Browns Recipe

 Use a box grater to grate.

-You can place the grated potatoes in a large bowl filled with water to prevent the grated potatoes from discoloring, additionally, this will serve to “rinse” the potatoes and remove excess starch.
+You can place the grated potatoes in a large bowl filled with water to prevent them from discoloring.
+Additionally, this will serve to “rinse” the potatoes and remove excess starch.
 Continue to peel and grate all of the potatoes.

 Place a clean kitchen towel on your counter and add a couple of handfuls of the drained potatoes.
 Bring up all ends of the towels, over the sink, and twist the towel to squeeze out all of the excess moisture from the potatoes.
 After doing so place the potatoes into the mixing bowl and repeat the process until all of the potatoes have been rung out on the kitchen towel.

 Next, sprinkle in the salt and the ground black pepper and mix until well combined.
-Let it sit for about 5 minutes to help release even more liquid from the potatoes as well as allow the seasoning to stick to the potatoes better.
-You’ll notice liquid releasing, as it begins to you can bunch up the potatoes into one corner to separate them.
+Let it sit for about 5 minutes to help release even more liquid from the potatoes, as well as allow the seasoning to stick to the potatoes better.
+You’ll notice liquid releasing, and as it begins to, you can bunch up the potatoes into one corner to separate them.

-In a large frying pan, over medium heat, melt 1 Tablespoon of butter.
+Melt 1 tablespoon of butter in a large frying pan over medium heat.
 Use a spoon or your hand to scoop about a handful of the seasoned potatoes into the pan.
 Use a spatula to help the potatoes take on a round shape and be as even in thickness as possible.
-Repeat but don’t overcrowd the pan, you need to have enough room to gently flip over the hash browns.
+Repeat, but don’t overcrowd the pan.
+You need to have enough room to gently flip over the hash browns.

-Cook for 5 minutes then flip over, you’ll know they’re ready to flip because the edges turn a golden brown and the potatoes turn a lighter white.
-Cook for another 5 minutes then place on a serving plate and repeat until all of the grated potatoes have been used.
+Cook for 5 minutes, then flip over.
+You’ll know they’re ready to flip because the edges turn golden brown, and the potatoes turn lighter white.
+Cook for another 5 minutes, then place on a serving plate and repeat until all of the grated potatoes have been used.

 Serve as desired!